-Our approach focuses on:
+Our approach, alongside that of the province, focuses on:

-- promoting positive student behaviour

-- providing early and ongoing intervention

-- preventing inappropriate behaviour

-- addressing inappropriate behaviour with appropriate consequences.
+- 1. promoting positive student behaviour - 2. providing early and ongoing intervention - 3. preventing inappropriate behaviour - 4. addressing inappropriate behaviour with appropriate consequences.

-Note: All policies and procedures communicated and facilitated/enacted by St-Laurent Academy, are at the full discretion and interpretation of the Administration and its Director/CEO.
+All policies and procedures communicated and facilitated/enacted by St-Laurent Academy are at the full discretion and interpretation of the Administration and its Director/CEO.